MATLAB

 delete(pool)

-With these modifications, your code will now get the number of cores you requested in your Slurm submit script (from the -n parameter) and will create a parallel pool which has as many workers as the number of processes you have requested.
-Then, your code can take advantage of typical parallel computing constructs like parfor and others.
-When your job finishes, the last line will delete the parallel pool of workers before exiting.
+This way, your code can take advantage of MATLAB parallel computing constructs such as parfor and others.
+When your job completes, the last line will delete the parallel pool of workers before exiting.

 #!/bin/bash